This Quick Start Guide will walk you through the steps to deploy the strongDM gateway, add your first datasource, and

 Set up a Linux server to run the gateway.
 The machine should have at least 2 CPUs and 4 GBs of memory.
 Note that this server must have network accessibility to the target datasources and servers you intend to manage access to.

 Navigate back to the strongDM Admin UI.
-Select the relays tab and click “add gateway.”
+Select the Gateways tab and click “add gateway.”

 Define the advertised host.
 Note that it must be an IP or hostname accessible from your strongDM clients.

 Define the Bind IP, which is the IP the gateway listens on.
 You may use